How to use Expositor

 Advanced example, a creative approach:

 Say you're shooting a waterfall on an overcast day.
-To get a soft look, you'd like to use a shallow depth of field, F4, and slow the shutter down a bit to blur the water, 1/4 second, shown as 4 on most cameras.
-Find 4 on the shutter speed ruler, and then drag the roller until F4 is lined up next to it.
+To get a soft look, you'd like to use a shallow depth of field, F4, and slow the shutter down a bit to blur the water, 1/4 second.
+Find 1/4 second on the shutter speed ruler, and then drag the roller until F4 is lined up next to it.

 Adjust the exposure compensation until an ISO supported by your camera (for this example, ISO 100) is shown next to 'Heavy overcast day'.
 This should put the exposure compensation at +6 stops, meaning that at ISO 100, F4, and 1/4 seconds, the scene will be six stops overexposed.
 Just grab enough filters to block six stops, put them on your camera, and you're ready to shoot a proper exposure with the look you want!